 We have not yet required a teacher to return unused funds.
 Of course, we expect the application “Cost of Project” portion to be filled out explicitly and to be followed precisely should we award the teacher.
 If money is left over, CapEd should have already been notified about differences in application vs. actual spending.

-These mandatory forms allow the Idaho CapEd Foundation and the Teacher Grant Selection Committee to see how the grant money was spent, and how the project benefited students and education.
+These mandatory sections allow the Idaho CapEd Foundation and the Teacher Grant Selection Committee to see how the grant money was spent and how the project benefited students and education.

-These forms are available on the Teacher Grant Winners portion of our website; instructions are there as well.
-Photos and samples are highly encouraged to show the Selection Committee how the money was used.
+These sections are available on the Teacher Grant Winner’s portion of the website.
+Photos are highly encouraged to show the Selection Committee how the money was used.

 The selection committee will select a project that meets these qualifications: